Maggot therapy: Medical uses

 Maggot therapy improves healing in chronic ulcers.
 In diabetic foot ulcers there is tentative evidence of benefit.
 A Cochrane review of methods for the debridement of venous leg ulcers found maggot therapy to be broadly as effective as most other methods, but the study also noted that the quality of data was poor.

-In 2003, the United States Food and Drug Administration (FDA) cleared maggots from common green bottle fly for use as a "medical device" in the US for the purpose of treatment of:
+In 2003, the United States Food and Drug Administration (FDA) cleared maggots from the common green bottle fly for use as a "medical device" in the US for the purpose of treatment of: